LSSTDESC/desc-continuous-integration/docs/desc/build_package/document.rst

 *GitHub* pages
 ^^^^^^^^^^^^^^

-Another option, similar to *Read the Docs*, and one we would recommend is `GitHub Pages <https://pages.github.com/>`__.
+Another option, similar to *Read the Docs*, and one we would recommend, is `GitHub Pages <https://pages.github.com/>`__.

 How to set up *GitHub Pages* depends on the format of your documentation.
 If